robric/wiki-contrail-controller/DevCloud-with-Contrail-setup-instructions.md

 * And run `download_the_code.sh`.
 The shell script will prompt for your git password to download the Contrail code.
     * Sometimes, wget freezes while downloading some of the packages.
 If you see that the download is frozen for a long time, break in and restart the script.
 * Run `build_control.sh`.
 This will build all the Contrail Control components.
 It will take close to 60 minutes.
-* Run `copy_control_binaries.sh` which will copy all the files in the relevant directories.
-* Run `install_control_components.sh` which will install Cassandra, ZooKeeper and the IFMap Server
-* Run `start_control_node.sh` which will start all the required services.
-    * All the services are started using the `screen` command.
-    * To monitor the different services, `screen -r contrail` and once inside the screen, use `Ctrl A + "` to list the different services that are running.

 ## Provisioning/Starting the setup
 ### CloudStack